lfresard/github_tutorial/README.md

 ```

 ## 5. Branches
 Git branches are effectively a pointer to a snapshot of your changes.
-When you want to *add a new feature* or *fix a bug*—no matter how big or how small—you spawn a new branch to encapsulate your changes.
+When you want to **add a new feature** or **fix a bug**—no matter how big or how small—you spawn a new branch to encapsulate your changes.
 This makes it harder for unstable code to get merged into the main code base, and it gives you the chance to clean up your future's history before merging it into the main branch.

-This is when you are worried to make changes to the original files or that you are a collaborator to a project and don't want to erase previous contributions.

 ![Alt text](branches1.png?raw=true "Title")